Rigavidon, 0.15 mg+0.03 mg 21 pcs

 – Presence or history of severe cardiovascular and cerebrovascular diseases.

-– Thromboembolism and predisposition to it.
+– Thromboembolism and predisposition to them.

 – Liver tumors.